Davidyz/VectorCode/docs/cli.md

 - `db_url`: string, the url that points to the Chromadb server.
 VectorCode will start an HTTP server for Chromadb at a randomly picked free port on `localhost` if your configured `http://host:port` is not accessible.
 Default: `http://127.0.0.1:8000`;
 - `db_path`: string, Path to local persistent database.
-This is where the files for your database will be stored.
+If you didn't set up a standalone Chromadb server, this is where the files for your database will be stored.
   Default: `~/.local/share/vectorcode/chromadb/`;
 - `db_log_path`: string, path to the _directory_ where the built-in chromadb server will write the log to.
 Default: `~/.local/share/vectorcode/`;
 - `chunk_size`: integer, the maximum number of characters per chunk.
 A larger